royllo/explorer/README.md

 - An API server ([royllo/explorer-api](https://hub.docker.com/r/royllo/explorer-api)).
 - A Web server ([royllo/explorer-web](https://hub.docker.com/r/royllo/explorer-web)).

-Royllo also needs to access two external services: Lnd & Taro & Mempool.
+Royllo also needs to access two external services: Lnd, Taro & Mempool.

 The easiest way to run it is to use the `docker-compose` file provided in this repository.
 Just run : `docker-compose up`